MohamedSaad62/Chess-engine/README.md

 -How to run<br>
 To run this program you need to download Arena GUI .<br>
 Compile engine.cpp and from the GUI install the engine.exe.<br>
-Then you are ready to choose the engine and start a game with it.s<br>
+Then you are ready to choose the engine and start a game with it<br>